epwalsh/beaker-docs/docs/start/interactive.md

 Error: No such image: php
 ```

+### Docker

+Sessions have access to Docker for building and pushing images.
+The base image has the `docker` command preinstalled.

+**Important note on running Docker containers:**
+Please don't use `docker run` to start containers in your interactive session.

+Since sessions connect to the host's Docker daemon, any containers started through Docker will
+run outside of the session and won't have access to the session's resources.
+This could cause
+resource contention and host instability.

+Instead of using Docker to run containers, please exit the interactive session and create a
+new one or use a Beaker batch job to run the workload.

 ### Building Custom Images

 At some point you might need to install additional software in your interactive session.
 You can